strongloop/strongloop.com2/_posts/2019-11-20-building-an-online-game-with-loopback-4-pt7.md

 Congratulations!
 You have built your own web application with LoopBack!

 What we built in this series doesn't matter.
 It doesn't have to be an online game!
 You can use these concepts for online shopping or food delivery APIs.
-What important is design thinking, the methodology and tools we were using, and the way to think as a developer.
+What *is* important is improving your design thinking, what methodology and tools we were using, and adding to the ways you think as a developer.
 Now, you've established stronger skills to build!

-Hope you enjoyed this series.
+I hope you enjoyed this series.
 Happy coding!